 - Washington, D.C. uses a freemarket approach and does not require taxis to purchase medallions.
-The Vehicle for Hire Innovation Act of 2014 legalized Uber, but only implemented safety and insurance requirements already in place by the company.42 The act led to competition for D.C. taxi companies and raised many complaints over the issue of fairness. - In San Francisco, Uber, Lyft, and Sidecar signed agreements in 2014 that are similar to the MWAA proposed agreement.
-Those TNCs, which were originally banned from transporting passengers to and from San Francisco International Airport, are now able to get permits and follow similar rules that have been outlined for the traditional taxi companies.45 - The Virginia General Assembly protected airports as part of their 2015 TNC legislation, stating that "No transportation network company or TNC partner shall conduct any operation on the property of or into any airport unless such operation is authorized by the airport owner."43 The Metropolitan Washington Airports Authority (MWAA) is currently considering allowing Uber and other similar services to begin operating at Ronald Reagan Washington National Airport and Dulles International Airport.
-Traditional taxi companies must receive a permit to operate at the airports, but Uber drivers
+The Vehicle for Hire Innovation Act of 2014 legalized Uber, but implemented safety only and insurance requirements already in place by the company.42 The act led to competition for D.C. taxi companies and raised many complaints over the issue of fairness. - The Virginia General Assembly protected airports as part of their 2015 TNC legislation, stating that "No transportation network company or TNC partner shall conduct any operation on the property of or into any airport unless such operation is authorized by the airport owner."43 The Metropolitan Washington Airports Authority (MWAA) is currently considering allowing Uber and other similar services to begin operating at Ronald Reagan Washington National Airport and Dulles International Airport.
+Traditional taxi companies must receive a permit to operate at the airports, but Uber drivers have thus far been transporting passengers with few to no consequences, prior to the new State legislation being passed.
+The new proposal under MWAA consideration would require Uber, Lyft, and other shared services to acquire permits as well; additionally, they will be charged a \$5 fee every time they pick up or drop off a passenger.44